 Quality assurance and testing is the only way to deliver bug-free software products.
 ISTQB certifications are globally recognized for proving an individual’s expertise in software testing.
 As the demand for skilled software testers increases, employers are increasingly asking for ISTQB certification in their job postings.

 Notably, AT*SQA also offers software testing certifications.
 They offer a new approach in which you earn the certification by stacking several micro-credentials.
-Learn more about software testing micro-credentials.
+Learn more about software testing micro-credentials and how to get AT*SQA software testing micro-credentials.

-Here’s a closer look at why ISTQB certifications are so valued and which one you should consider obtaining first:
+Below is a closer look at why ISTQB certifications are so valued and which one you should consider obtaining first.
+See also which is the best software testing certification and whether ISTQB is worth it.

 - Reduced Costs: Skilled testers can identify defects early in the software development lifecycle, significantly reducing the cost of fixing bugs post-release.